TobikoData/sqlmesh/docs/examples/tcloud_getting_started.md

 - Make sure you save the password in your own password manager

 You will need to:

-- Ensure you have data warehouse permissions to update permissions and create new users with create/update/delete permissions on a specific database (ex: `database.schema.table`)
+- Ensure you have data warehouse admin rights to update permissions and create new users with create/update/delete permissions on a specific database (ex: `database.schema.table`)

 For SQLMesh (open source) to Tobiko Cloud Migrations Only: